RobRR/bohemians-v-dundalk-prediction/README.md

 ### Odds and market probability analysis

 Based on the probabilities derived from the Dixon-Coles model, Bohemians are the favourites to win.
-However, a comparison with the market reveals significant bookmaker overround.
+However, a comparison with the market reveals significant bookmaker overround (the sum of the probabilities).

 | Outcome | Fair odds (model) | Implied probability (model) | Paddy Power odds | Implied probability (market) |
 | :--- | :---: | :---: | :---: | :---: |